 I didn’t know what to do with my newfound destiny until I graduated in 2006 with a bachelors degree in graphic design.
 Equipped with this new training, I set out to save the world, one poor design decision at a time.
 And by the world, I mean real people running real businesses, with real design concerns that were directly impacting their success.
 And I know I've had a positive impact, because I've had a strong record of user engagement and click through enticement by means of innovative, concise and attractive design.

 But what artist is ever satisfied?
 In 2010, I decided to take my design skills to the next level and go back to school to pursue a second degree in Industrial Design.
 This skill not only taught me to look at designs in a 3D environment but also gave me a glimpse of creating designs that can create emotional connections with people.
 The satisfaction of creating tactile products, brought me to the love of creating digital products.

 In 2013, I graduated for a second time and took what I learned about research, sketching, prototyping and development and applied it in the real world.
 I helped create products that transcends designing for design's sake to create purpose and an experience for the end user.

 If you need a seasoned professional to bring flare, fun and personality to your design goals, I’m your guy!

 I also know where all the secret warp pipes in Super Mario Bros are, just in case that’s relevant in some way.

 I'm a Product Designer who uses the design thinking process for real world pain points.

 Extensive experience in the design industry with a focus in start-ups and design agencies.
-Currently, I am working as a UX/UI Designer at Deco Lighting, designing native and mobile apps that focus on smart lighting interaction such as programming, scheduling and performance.
+Currently, I am working as a Product designer at Planview, Inc. designing and modernizing the user experience of our suite of portfolio management products.

 Here's my thesis statement.*